 Going by the benefits that a corporate entity enjoys in holding a commercial estate, it’s definitely advisable to go for the latter.
 Below, we detail the reasons for doing so.

-Benefits of Buying a Commercial Property with a Corporate Entity
+Benefits of Buying a Commercial Property in Singapre with a Corporate Entity

 No Capital Gains Tax in Singapore

 Generally, the gains derived from the sale of a property in Singapore is not taxable as it is considered a capital gain and the country has no capital gains tax.
 The exception to the rule is when a person is deemed to be trading in properties.
 This is determined based on the following:

 - frequency of transactions (buying and selling of properties)